-Can you walk to seven mile beach from the cruise port?
-Technically you can, but it’s not an easy walk especially in the hot sun plus, you are on a time limit.
+Can you walk to seven-mile beach from the Aruba cruise port?
+Technically you can, but it’s not an easy walk especially in the hot sun while carrying all your beach things plus, you are on a time limit.
 I suggest you take the bus or a taxi.

-It’s quick and easy to get to ANY of Aruba’s public beaches by bus PLUS you also get a mini tour of all the luxurious resorts as they are all along this very same bus route that travels along the main road.
-Taxi’s are also readily available.
+It’s quick and easy to get to ANY of Aruba’s public beaches by bus PLUS you also get a mini-tour of all the luxurious beach resorts as they are all along this very same bus route that travels along the main road.
+Taxies are also readily available.

-TIP: A word about the Aruba Bus System, don’t be surprised when you see that the buses are actually mini vans.
-They’ll have a bus route number on them and you’ll need to pay with exact change.
-If you are on the street and you see a bus approaching and you wish to get on – just flag them down, open the door, and climb right in.
+TIP: A word about the Aruba Bus System, don’t be surprised when you see that the buses are minivans.
+They’ll have a bus route number on them, and you’ll need to pay with exact change.
+If you are on the street and you see a bus approaching, and you wish to get on – flag them down, open the door, and climb right in.

-All of Aruba beaches are open to the public along the popular Seven Mile Beach.
+All of Aruba beaches are open to the public along the famous Seven Mile Beach.
 Just look for the walkways between the resorts that say “Public Access”.
-If you decide to use the beach near the resorts you may have to pay for the use of their facilities as well as umbrellas and chairs but for the price, you will be well looked after.
+If you decide to use the beach near the resorts, you may have to pay for the use of their facilities as well as umbrellas and chairs, but for the price, you will be well looked after.

 Malmok Beach, Aruba

-In Aruba, there are lots of fabulous beaches close to the cruise port but we prefer Malmok Beach.
-It’s near the end of the line and a bit remote (in a good way) and there are no facilities – but we don’t care.
+In Aruba, there are lots of fabulous beaches close to the Oranjestad cruise port, but we prefer Malmok Beach.
+It’s near the end of the line, and a bit remote (in a good way) and there are no facilities – but we don’t care.

-There’s shade from the trees but I usually bring my own sunshade so that I can pick my own spot away from the other people.
-(They don’t call me the Calculated Traveller for nothing).
+There’s shade from the palm trees, but I usually bring my sunshade so that I can pick a spot away from the other people.
+(They call me the Calculated Traveller after all).
 With our cooler packed with drinks/snacks and our mp3 player and speaker we hunker down for the long haul with our friends the pelicans and the odd iguana on the rocks.

 The water at Malmok is shallow, clear and calm.
-Perfect for snorkeling or just to stand in the water to cool off.
+Perfect for snorkelling or just to stand in the water to cool off.

-Speaking of snorkeling – don’t be surprised if you see people from the cruise ship on their expensive shore excursions being dropped off to this very location.
+Speaking of snorkeling spots – don’t be surprised if you see people from the cruise ship on their expensive shore excursions and tours being dropped off to this very location to do a bit of swimming.
 There is a large reef system and sunken wrecks nearby if you want to venture away from the shore.

 If we are travelling with others, and we often do, our beach of choice is Eagle Beach.
 It’s more populated, closer to the cruise port, and there are shaded picnic areas as well as some rental water sports available.

 How to get to Eagle Beach from the cruise port?
-Take the same bus route, just ask the driver to let you off at Eagle Beach.
+Take the same bus route and just ask the driver to let you off at Eagle Beach.